Your wondering if goats might be a good addition. Everything you need to know (and some you don’t) about getting started

 - what is your plan for medical issues?
 Will you be taking the natural health approach or will you use the conventional approach?

-Congratulations on your decision to dive into the world of raising goats.
+Congratulations on your decision to dive into the world of raising homestead goats.
 Goats will try your patience, just trust me, it’s a goat thing.
 However, goats are wonderful too, loving, affectionate and playful.
 For milk, meat or pets goats can be a great addition for a homesteader.
 Even many urban homesteads are keeping goats for milk!
-Dairy independence, self-sustainability, weed and brush management and companionship goats are versatile.
+Dairy independence, self-sustainability, weed and brush management, and companionship, goats are versatile.
 Once you get a few goats you will see you are well on your way to being the “crazy goat people”♡♡♡

 Comment, Share and Enjoy

 From our family to yours, thanks for stopping by

 P.S. looking for more homesteading goodies?
 Subscribe and join the Upcycled Family community for more tips, tricks, and homestead family goodness!